 We offer Livelihood and Career Planning Support through our Career Guidance workshops.
 The career workshop is organised to help young people explore their work aspirations, ambitions, dilemmas and desires.
 Career aspirations of boys and girls, rich and poor, higher and upper caste, rural and urban young people differ greatly.

 We believe that along with information on different careers, young people, most importantly, need to be provided a space where they can think beyond socially-desirable and socially-limited choices and careers.
 Information about the changing world of work, and reflections on their own motivations and needs helps each person arrive at their own unique career path.

-In addition to this, we also offer workshops for college students on preparing for exams, along with Spoken English and Computer Literacy classes at all YRCs and Baduku Community College Courses.
+In addition to this, we also offer workshops for college students on preparing for exams, along with Spoken English and Computer Literacy classes at all YRCs and Baduku Centre for Livelihood Learning Courses.

 Mentoring & Training

-We offer individual mentoring of students at Baduku Community College and the YRCs in times or transition or crisis.
-We also undertake the training of Professional Career Guides in our Diksoochi course offered under Baduku Community College.
+We offer individual mentoring of students at Baduku Centre for Livelihood Learning and the YRCs in times or transition or crisis.
+We also undertake the training of Professional Career Guides in our Diksoochi course offered under Baduku.